-Table 2-7 summarizes the signals which are either shared by, or not part of the dedicated AXI4-Stream data or AXI4-Lite control interfaces.
+Table 2-10 summarizes the signals which are either shared by, or not part of the dedicated AXI4-Stream data or AXI4-Lite control interfaces.

-Signal Name Direction Width Description

-ACLK In 1 Clock.

-ARESETn In 1 Active Low synchronous reset.

-INTC_IF Out 31 Optional external interrupt controller interface.
+Signal Name Direction Width Description ACLK In 1 Video Core Clock ARESETn In 1 Video Core Active Low Synchronous Reset INTC_IF Out 31 Optional external interrupt controller interface.
 Available only when INTC_IF is selected in the GUI.
 IRQ Out 1 Optional interrupt request pin.
 Available only when INTC_IF is selected in the GUI.

-Table 2-7: Common Interface Signals
+Table 2-10: Common Interface Signals

-The ACLK and ARESETn signals are shared between the core, the AXI4-Stream data interfaces, and the AXI4-Lite control interface.
+The ACLK and ARESETn signals are shared between the core and the AXI4-Stream data interfaces.
+The AXI4-Lite control interface has its own set of clock, clock enable and reset pins: S_AXI_ACLK and S_AXI_ARESETn.
 See Interrupt Subsystem for a description of the INTC_IF and IRQ pins.